Common Name: Pagoda Dogwood (alternate-leaved dogwood) Family: Cornaceae Genus:CornusSpecies:alternifolia

 Planting and Maintenance: Can be planted in either early-mid spring or late fall.
 Little maintenance is required.
 If pruning is needed, it should be done in early spring before the plant leafs out.
 Pruning of the lower branches during dormancy can be used to create more of a tree shape rather than the typical shrub form.

-Reproduction: Pagoda dogwood is a dioecious plant, with flowers containing both male and female parts.
-It is self-fertilizing, allowing it to continue to produce large amounts of fruit even when no other dogwoods are nearby.
+Reproduction: Pagoda dogwood is a perfect-flowered, self-fertilizing plant.
+This allows it to continue to produce large amounts of fruit even when no other dogwoods are nearby.
 It is spring flowering, with blooms typically occurring between May and July.
 The fruits, small blue/black drupes, usually ripen in July.
 C. alternifolia may be vegetatively propagated.
 Reproduction may occur though layering, root-crown sprouting, and seed.
 Embryo dormancy delays germination.

 Figure 5: Golden Stem Canker.
 Retrieved from https://hort.extension.wisc.edu/articles/golden-canker-cryptodiaporthe-canker/